Delta Reserve vs Amex Platinum, Which Card Reigns Supreme?

-For the Amex Platinum, I put $0 value on Marriott Gold status and Hilton Gold status is easily earned with the Surpass card.
+For the Amex Platinum, I put $0 value on Marriott Gold status and Hilton Gold status is easily earned with the Surpass card so I guess you could value that at $95.
 If you don’t have the Surpass card, and frequent Hilton’s, then this will offer you a lot of value.
 Hilton Gold is the best mid tier hotel status out there.

 I am not sure how often a Reserve cardholder will get an upgrade without status.
 It would most likely be Comfort+ at best but there are success stories out there.
 If it isn’t a popular route or through a main hub I think you would have a shot.
 I put the free checked bag here because that is kind of like a perk of airline status.
 If you have a family, and check bags for your flights, this could be a huge savings (although available with the much cheaper Delta Gold card etc. as well).